moustaphafal/moustaphafal/README.md

 - 👋 Hi, I’m @moustaphafal
 - 👀 I’m interested in Sciencs, Mathematics and Algorithms
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Devops, Flask and Next.JS
 - 💞️ I’m looking to collaborate on ML project, NLP or something in AI
 - 📫 How to reach me :
 -